netgen-layouts/layouts-docs/reference/install_instructions.rst

 To install Netgen Layouts, you need to have an existing Symfony full stack installation.
-For example, Netgen Layouts can be installed on eZ Platform, Sylius or Symfony Demo app.
+For example, Netgen Layouts can be installed on eZ Platform, Sylius or Symfony Demo app or Symfony Website Skeleton.

 Use Composer
 ------------